amikum0504/nd-codex-mcp-guide/README.md

 ## 1. Prerequisites

-- Nexus Dashboard **4.2** (PoC build) reachable over HTTPS from your workstation
+- Nexus Dashboard **4.3**  reachable over HTTPS from your workstation
 - Fabrics onboarded on ND
-- OpenAI Codex CLI installed
+- OpenAI Codex  installed
 - `curl` and `openssl` available (used to verify connectivity and certificates at each step)

 ---